gaussalgo/MLP_2017_workshop_hadoop/installation_steps.md

 yum -y install cloudera-manager-daemons cloudera-manager-server
 ```

-> Do not start the server right now.
+> Do not start the server right now !!!

 4. import the database schema <mark style="background-color: grey; padding:0;">[edge nodes]</mark>
 > The steps are a bit hard to find in the Cloudera documentation, but here is the [link](http://www.cloudera.com/documentation/enterprise/latest/topics/cm_ig_installing_configuring_dbs.html#concept_i2r_m3m_hn)